 - Preheat the oven to 350ºF.
 Line a couple of baking sheets with parchment.
 Place the icing sugar in a small bowl and the granulated sugar in another small bowl.

-- Scoop 1 tablespoon of dough (~30 grams) and roll into a ball very quickly (dough is soft and sticky).
-Drop the ball into the bowl of granulated sugar, then roll around to coat.
-Then transfer the ball to the bowl of icing sugar and roll around to coat.
+- Portion out dough into large scoops using a disher ( about 40–45 grams dough per cookie).
+Roll each scoop into a ball very quickly (dough is soft and sticky).
+Drop the ball into the bowl of granulated sugar, then roll it around to coat it completely.
+Transfer the ball to the bowl of icing sugar and roll it around to coat it.
 Transfer to the prepared baking sheet.
 Repeat with remaining dough, spacing cookies about 1 ½ inches apart to allow for spread.
+Fit about 6 cookies per half-sheet pan.

-- Bake cookies 1 sheet at a time until the edges begin to turn golden.
+- Bake cookies 1 sheet at a time until cracked and set (about 14–16 minutes per cookie).
 Let cool on pan 2 minutes before transferring to a wire wrack to cool completely.

 Nutrition